What is a Scene?

-- Drag and drop - select one or more Scenes in the Scenes Window, and drag them to the Desktop.
+Drag and drop - select one or more Scenes in the Scenes Window, and drag them to the Desktop or a Finder window.
 To select more than one at once, hold the shift key while clicking each Scene.

-- Share button - select one or more Scenes in the Scenes Window, then click the button at the bottom of the Scenes Window.
+Share button - select one or more Scenes in the Scenes Window, then click the share icon at the bottom of the Scenes Window.
 A Save sheet will appear so you can name your file and select where to save it.

 Importing a Scene from a File